jayshozie/ceng240/notes4newbies/W00-preliminary.md

 ## How to read documentations?

 At first it won't be easy.
-They look very complicated with terminology that you have no idea.
+They look very complicated with terminology that you probably have no idea.
 First of all, it gets way easier with time.
 It may not be the best way for a complete beginner to start learning a language; however, if you have even a small amount of knowledge it is the way to go.

 ### Where are they?